DennisPing/Windows-10-Cpp-MinGW64/README.md

 target_link_libraries(${PROJECT_NAME} sfml-graphics sfml-window sfml-system)
 ```

-## :seven: Copy/paste all the MinGW-64 .dll files into your `/bin` folder.
+## :eight: Copy/paste all the MinGW-64 .dll files into your `/bin` folder.
   - For some reason, `make` cannot automatically find the GCC compiler's .dll files.
   - So lets dump all the .dll files in this `/bin` folder.
   - My GCC .dll files were here: `C:\ProgramData\chocolatey\lib\mingw\tools\install\mingw64\bin`

-## :eight: Build your Project
+## :nine: Build your Project

   - Go into your bin folder
   - Type `cmake ..`